Emilia Lanier: Dark Lady

-The Sonnets
+Sonnets

 Some have speculated that Lanier was Shakespeare's "Dark Lady".
-The identification, first proposed by A. L. Rowse, has been repeated by several authors since.
-It appears in David Lasocki and Roger Prior's book The Bassanos: Venetian Musicians and Instrument makers in England 1531–1665 (1995) and in Stephanie Hopkins Hughes.
+The identification, first proposed by historian A. L. Rowse, has been repeated by several authors since.
+It appears in David Lasocki and Roger Prior's book The Bassanos: Venetian Musicians and Instrument makers in England 1531–1665 (1995) and in the research of independent Shakespeare scholar Stephanie Hopkins Hughes.
 Although the colour of Lanier's hair is not known, records exist of her Bassano cousins being referred to as "black", a common term at the time for brunettes or people with Mediterranean colouring.
 Since she came from a family of Court musicians, she fits Shakespeare's picture of a woman playing the virginal in Sonnet 128.
 Shakespeare claims that the woman was "forsworn" to another in Sonnet 152, which has been speculated to refer to Lanier's relations with Shakespeare's patron, Lord Hunsdon.
 The theory that Lanier was the Dark Lady is doubted by other Lanier scholars, such as Susanne Woods (1999).
-Barbara Lewalski notes that Rowse's theory has deflected attention from Lanier as a poet.
+Lewalski notes that Rowse's theory has deflected attention from Lanier as a poet.
 However, Martin Green argued that although Rowse's argument was unfounded, he was correct in saying that Lanier is referred to in the Sonnets.

 Playwrights, musicians and poets have also expressed views.
 The theatre historian and playwright Andrew B. Harris wrote a play, The Lady Revealed, which chronicles Rowse's identification of Lanier as the "Dark Lady".
 After readings in London and at the Players' Club, it received a staged reading at New Dramatists in New York City on 16 March 2015.
 In 2005, the English conductor Peter Bassano, a descendant of Lanier's brother, suggested she provided some of the texts for William Byrd's 1589 Songs of Sundrie Natures, dedicated to Lord Hunsdon, and that one of the songs, a setting of the translation of an Italian sonnet "Of Gold all Burnisht", may have been used by Shakespeare as the model for his parodic Sonnet 130: My mistress' eyes are nothing like the sun.
 The Irish poet Niall McDevitt also believes Lanier was the Dark Lady: "She spurned his advances somewhere along the line and he never won her back....
 It's a genuine story of unrequited love."
 Tony Haygarth has argued that a certain 1593 miniature portrait by Nicholas Hilliard depicts Lanier.